 Where should I stream?

-Think about the channel that generates the most engagement for your brand and make that your main live streaming platform.
+Think about the platform that generates the most engagement for your brand and make that your main live streaming platform.
 For instance, YouTube personalities benefit most from doing their live streams on YouTube.
 If your audience is more prominent on Instagram, it would make sense to host your streams on that platform.

 When it comes to live streaming, don’t feel like you have to become a pro overnight.
 Live streaming is about building a wider audience, becoming an active voice in your industry, and connecting with your community.
 Have any other questions about live streaming and building your social media presence?
 We are all ears!
 Click here to shoot us an email!